Hit enter to search or ESC to close

 [2] When the borrower has not been in existence long enough to have 12 months’ trading history, its energy costs for this purpose will be calculated based on the duration of its existence at the moment of the loan application.

-The Agriculture Investment Loans supported by the SBCI are subject to the provisions of the Agriculture Investment Loan Scheme 2015.
-This scheme has been published by the SBCI in conjunction with the Department of Agriculture under Commission Regulation (EU) no. 702/2014 of 25 June 2014, which declares that certain categories of aid in the agricultural sector are compatible with the internal market and permissible under this EU Regulation by means of a block exemption.
+The Agriculture Investment Loans supported by the SBCI are subject to the provisions of the Agriculture Investment Loan Scheme 2023.
+This scheme has been published by the SBCI in conjunction with the Department of Agriculture under Commission Regulation (EU) No.2022/2472, which declares that certain categories of aid in the agricultural sector are compatible with the internal market and permissible under this EU Regulation by means of a block exemption.
 The Agriculture Investment Loan Scheme operates within the State aid rules by virtue of this block exemption.

-Full details of the Regulation can be found at Commission Regulation (EU) No 702/2014.
+Full details of the Regulation can be found at Commission Regulation (EU) No.2022/2472.

 The SBCI provides its products through its on-lending partners.